 “The gospel comes to us as a living word and draws us to think imaginatively of how things could be different.
 Imagination is capable of moving us closer to the truth about the world as we look through the lens of scripture.
 As an imaginative activity, art too can open our eyes to see old things in new ways.
 This important role for imagination suggests that our faith communities need to do their part in cultivating an imagination well rooted in the biblical narrative and the images of scripture.”–Redeeming the Arts

-BTW, the mention of Billy Graham reminded me of his quote about the arts I post on FB a few days ago:
+BTW, the mention of Billy Graham reminded me of his quote about the arts I posted on FB a while back:

 “All the masterpieces of art contain both light and shadow.
 A happy life is not one filled with only sunshine, but one which uses both light and shadow to produce beauty.”